 These resources are helpful to discover a host of inspiring elements and refresh your mind for the creative process ahead.
 But, keep in mind these websites are just a starting point.
 Inspiration can come from anywhere, as long you’re always on the lookout for it.

 However, it’s easy to get overzealous in your search for visual ideas, so be sure to efficiently organize your findings along the way.
 Tools and templates are advantageous to compile your images, texts, and web clippings in one place so you can find what inspires you, organize your new discoveries, and go from there.

 Considering Design, Color and Text — and Other Unique Elements

 The creative process is exciting because there are so many ways to approach it.
-When creating your digital mood board you can consider design, color, text or any other element that will make your collage or idea board expressly unique.
+When creating your digital mood board you can consider design, color, text, external content references, or any other element that will make your collage or idea board expressly unique.